Rotator cuff tear: Signs

-No single physical examination test distinguishes reliably between bursitis, partial-thickness, and full-thickness tears.
+No single physical examination test reliably distinguishes between bursitis, partial-thickness, and full-thickness tears.
 The most useful single test for infraspinatous tendon tears is the drop sign (the examiner lifts the arm straight out from the body with the palm up, the person then needs to hold it there for 10 seconds) and the external rotation lag sign (with the arm by the side and the elbow bent to 90 degrees the person tries to rotate outwards against resistance).

 A combination of tests seems to provide the most accurate diagnosis.
 For impingement, these tests include the Hawkins-Kennedy impingement sign, in which an examiner medially rotates the injured individual's flexed arm, forcing the supraspinatus tendon against the coracoacromial ligament and so producing pain if the test is positive, a positive painful arc sign, and weakness in external rotation with the arm at the side.
+Another common impingement test is the Neer test.
+The Neer test is performed by the examiner maximally forward flexing the patient's arm with the scapula in a depressed position.
+Localized pain on the anterior shoulder suggests subacromial impingement, whereas posterior shoulder pain suggests internal impingement.

 For the diagnosis of full-thickness rotator cuff tear, the best combination appears to include once more the painful arc and weakness in external rotation, and in addition, the drop arm sign.
 This test is also known as Codman's test.
 The arm is raised to the side to 90° by the examiner.
-The injured individual then attempts to lower the arm back to neutral with palm down.
+The injured individual then attempts to lower the arm back to neutral with the palm down.
 If the arm drops suddenly or pain is experienced, the test is considered positive.